 An overview of Cu-based heterogeneous electrocatalysts for CO2 reduction

-The electrochemical (EC) reduction of CO2 is a promising approach for value-added fuels or chemicals production.
-Cu-based electrode has been extensively used as a ‘star’ material for CO2 reduction to hydrocarbons.
-This review mainly focuses on the recent progress of Cu-based heterogeneous electrocatalysts for CO2 reduction during the last five years (2013-present).
-Various morphologies, oxide-derived, bimetallic Cu species and their activity on EC CO2 reduction are reviewed, providing insights for the standardization of Cu-based heterogeneous system.
-We also present a tutorial manual to describe parameters that set the EC CO2 reduction process especially for the pretreatment of the reaction system.
-That will be useful guidance for newcomers into the field.
-Aqueous and non-aqueous electrolyte effects based on Cu electrode are discussed respectively.
-Finally, the overview of reaction systems of EC/PEC CO2 reduction and H2O oxidation for Cu-based heterogeneous catalysts are provided.
+The electrochemical (EC) reduction of CO2 is a promising approach for value-added fuel or chemical production.
+Cu-based electrodes have been extensively used as a ‘star’ material for CO2 reduction to hydrocarbons.
+This review mainly focuses on the recent progress of Cu-based heterogeneous electrocatalysts for CO2 reduction from 2013 to 2019.
+Various morphologies of oxide-derived, bimetallic Cu species and their activity in EC CO2 reduction are reviewed, providing insights for the standardization of Cu-based heterogeneous systems.
+We also present a tutorial manual to describe parameters for the EC CO2 reduction process, especially for the pretreatment of the reaction system.
+This will offer useful guidance for newcomers to the field.
+Aqueous and non-aqueous electrolyte effects based on Cu electrodes are discussed.
+Finally, an overview of reaction systems of EC/PEC CO2 reduction and H2O oxidation for Cu-based heterogeneous catalysts is provided.

 - This article is part of the themed collection: Journal of Materials Chemistry A Recent Review Articles